Kosovo Visitor Guide and Photo Gallery

 Conflicts and wars in recent centuries

-In the 1800s, Kosovo was part of Yugoslavia which also encompassed some of Albania, Serbia, Montenegro, and North Macedonia.
+In the 1800s, Kosovo was part of Yugoslavia, encompassing some of Albania, Serbia, Montenegro, and North Macedonia.
 In the 1900s, a territorial war broke out, which resulted in years of battles between the people of Kosovo, who wanted to establish their independent nation, and Serbia, who wished for the land for themselves.
 However, the area was sacred to the Serbs; the president of Serbia refused to recognize the rights of the majority.
 He instead wanted to replace the Albanian culture and language with Serbian institutions.

 Kosovo has suffered greatly at the hands of the Serbians, who refuse to recognize its existence.
 The Kosovo War happened in 1998 and 1999, resulting in the tragic death of some 10,000 people.
 In 1999, NATO conducted a 78-day war against Serbia to prevent genocide in Kosovo against ethnic Albanians.
 Kosovo, formerly a province of Serbia and later part of Yugoslavia, had a majority of Muslim Albanians.